sohithpydev/sohith/_pages/about.md

   - /about/
   - /about.html
 ---

+Here's an overview of my journey so far!

 Academic and Research Pursuits
 =========
 Currently pursuing a Bachelor of Engineering in Bioinformatics at Saveetha School of Engineering, SIMATS, my academic journey is driven by a deep interest in Computational Biology.
 My ultimate goal is to merge my passion for teaching and research, with aspirations of becoming a professor or a cancer researcher—perhaps both!
 During my studies, I’ve excelled as the subject topper in Molecular Biology and Immunology, which has been a significant academic milestone.
 As a TEEP Scholar, I am set to join National Dong Hwa University (NDHU), Taiwan, in January 2025 as a Student Research Intern, where I will focus on machine learning and mass spectrometry analysis for my upcoming research.

 Research Experience
 =======
 In my role as a Remote Research Assistant at Manipal University College, Malaysia, I’ve delved into plant-based antimicrobial research, analyzing bioactive components in S. nigrum extract.
 Under Dr. Sugapriya's guidance, I employed GC-MS for compound identification and in silico docking studies using AutoDock Vina, discovering potential anti-TB agents.
 My work extended to tuberculosis research, using systems biology approaches and Cytoscape for network analysis.
-At Saveetha University, I worked under Dr. Kannan on Alzheimer’s drug discovery, utilizing machine learning models like Random Forest and molecular docking simulations to predict drug candidates with high accuracy.
+At my University, I worked under Dr. Kannan on Alzheimer’s drug discovery, utilizing machine learning models like Random Forest and molecular docking simulations to predict drug candidates with high accuracy.

 Industry Internships and Contributions
 ======